-Are you looking for a career as a private investigator?
+Are you looking for a work as a private investigator?
 Do you want the best private investigator job for you?
 Well, search no more!

 Maybe you've been drifting from one boring job to the other and want the ultimate career, the career that will make you want to jump out of bed in the mornings.

-As a new job-seeker to the industry or as a seasoned investigator, we will go over with you the different jobs and careers you can move into as a successful private investigator.
+As a new job-seeker to the industry or as a seasoned investigator, we will go over with you the different types of jobs and careers you can move into as a successful private investigator.

 A private investigator is also commonly known as a private detective.